-In January 2019, the 11th president of UOG, Thomas W. Krise, launched a new strategic planning process designed to build on the University's strengths and capacities developed over the last 20 years.
-The five-year plan, dubbed "Para Hulo" - CHamoru for UOG's Latin motto "excelsior" or "ever upward" - will prepare UOG for its next WASC accreditation site visit in 2024 and continue UOG's desired trajectory toward greatness.
+In January 2019, the 11th president of the University of Guam, Thomas W. Krise, launched a new strategic planning process designed to build on the University's strengths and capacities developed over the last 20 years.
+The five-year plan, dubbed "Para Hulo" - CHamoru for the University's Latin motto "excelsior," or "ever upward" - will prepare the University for its next WASC Senior College and University Commission accreditation site visit in 2024 and continue UOG's desired trajectory toward greatness.